hrz-unimr/Ilias.RESTPlugin/Customizing/global/plugins/Services/UIComponent/UserInterfaceHook/REST/testing/readme.txt

 Furthermore it is assumed that you test with user "root:homer".
 Otherwise the file commons/TestCommons.php has to be adapted accordingly.

-A test run can be done with
+A test run involving all API tests can be done with php codecept.phar run api

-php codecept.phar run api
+A test run with a particular subset can be done via path notation, e.g. php codecept.phar run tests/api/core

 Further information on running or creating test cases can be found via php codecept.phar help run